 - Check for unnecessary whitespace with

 - Make sure your commit messages are in the proper format.

 (PUP-1234) Make the example in CONTRIBUTING imperative and concrete Without this patch applied the example commit message in the CONTRIBUTING document is not a concrete example.
 This is a problem because the contributor is left to imagine what the commit message should look like based on a description rather than an example.
 This patch fixes the problem by making the example concrete and imperative.
 The first line is a real life imperative statement with a ticket number from our issue tracker.
 The body describes the behavior without the patch, why this is a problem, and how the patch fixes the problem when applied.

 - Make sure you have added the necessary tests for your changes.

 - Run all the tests to assure nothing else was accidentally broken.

-In order to run the local test suite, you will first need to have a PostgreSQL instance configured, and will need to create the test users:
+To run the local unit or integration tests, you will need a configured PostgreSQL server, and you will need to create the test users:

 $ createuser -DRSP pdb_test $ createuser -dRsP pdb_test_admin